-Lately, I’ve been working in a lot of office environments doing corporate makeup (headshots for companies websites, interviews, internal shoots etc).
-With this type of work, I am usually only given enough time to improve on the makeup people are already wearing.
-This is not always the easiest thing to do considering just how many women are wearing the wrong makeup, not only for their coloring but for the lights they have to sit under all day!
+Lately, I’ve been doing a lot of corporate makeup (headshots for companies websites, interviews, internal shoots etc).
+On these types of shoots, I am usually only given enough time to quickly improve on the makeup people are already wearing.
+This is not always the easiest thing to do considering how many women are wearing the wrong makeup; not only for their coloring but because they are not applying their makeup for fluorescent lighting that they’re sitting under all day!

 We are stuck inside classrooms from the time we are five years old, until we are 18+.
-Then, millions go on work in offices.
-Considering that most of lives are spent beneath fluorescent lighting, it is a shame just how unflattering it really is.
-While candlelight may not be ideal, it certainly would make all of us look a lot more attractive.
+Then, millions of people move on to work in offices.
+Considering a majority of most people’s lives are spent beneath fluorescent lighting, it is a shame how unflattering it really is.
+While candlelight may not be ideal, it certainly would make us look better.

-Pink and reds are enhanced much more under fluorescent lights, which has the potential to making you look more clownish than cute.
+Pink and reds are enhanced much more under fluorescent lights, which have the potential to make you look clownish.
 You can still wear these colors, just opt for deeper shades.
-If you only wear pink blush, choose a rose colored one over a fuchsia.
-Is red your go-to lip color?
-Skip the fire-engine red and choose a darker shade.
+If you love pink blush, choose a rose colored one over a fuchsia.
+If red is your staple lip color, skip the fire-engine red and choose a wine colored option instead.

-Fluorescent lights cast a bluish-green hue onto our skin, making us look sickly and pale.
-To counter-act this unattractive , work on warming your skin up a bit.
-Choose a warmer shade of foundation and stay away from pink-based ones, which will only look pinker under the lights.
+Fluorescent lights cast a bluish-green hue onto the skin, which can automatically make you sickly and pale.
+To counter-act this, focus on warming your skin up a bit.
+Choose a warmer shade of foundation or blush and stay away from anything with a cool, pink base, as it will only look more pink and washed out under the lights.

-Even though you want to warm up your face, avoid bronzing it!
-Fluorescent lighting enhances the orange hue within the bronzer, which will make you look like an oompa loompa.
+Even though you want to warm up your face, I would avoid heavy bronzer.
+Fluorescent lighting enhances the orange hue within the bronzer, which can make you look like an oompa loompa.
 Instead, use a natural shade of blush to add warmth and life to your face.

-Fluorescent lighting sharpens colors making them look darker and harsher.
-Black shadows and liners tends to looks extremely hard and could even add make you look older.
+When applying makeup for fluorescent lighting, it’s important to know that fluorescent lights sharpen colors, making them look darker and harsher.
+Black shadows and liners tend to look extremely hard and can actually make you appear older.
 To keep your look soft but still defined, choose a grey, dark brown or even deep green/purple liner instead.

 Beiges, taupes and sandy colors should be avoided while doing your makeup for the office.
 When seen under fluorescent lights, they have the potential to appear muddy and dirty.
 Instead opt for warmer browns, peaches and rose colored shades on your lips, cheeks and eyes.

-Whenever I am under fluorescent lights, I feel like my face looks extra dry.
-To counteract this, try a BB cream instead of foundation.
-Use a cream blush instead of a powder one to add a little bit of life to your skin.
-I also recommend dabbing some clear gloss over your lipstick to make your lips look plump, and experimenting with highlighters to give your cheeks a little bit of glow.
+Fluorescent lights seem to suck the life out of your skin, and they make your complexion look dry and unhealthy.
+To counteract this, avoid heavy foundations and lots of powder.
+Try a BB cream, or use a luminous foundation formula (check out my review of Maybelline Dewy+Smooth).
+Use a cream blush instead of a powder one.
+I also recommend dabbing some clear gloss over your lipstick to make your lips look plump, and experimenting with highlighters to give your cheeks a little bit of dimension and glow.

 Other Helpful Tips:

--Do your makeup in front of lighted mirror with a fluorescent (or “office’) setting.
+- When doing your makeup for fluorescent lighting, apply it in front of lighted mirror with a fluorescent (or “office’) setting.

-- HD foundations work well under fluorescents because the formulas are designed to look invisible to the naked eye.
+- HD foundations work well under fluorescent lighting because the formulas are designed to look invisible to the naked eye.
 My favorite is Makeup Forever HD.